Glowien ~ (The Old Religion, ch. 3)

 Finally, on cue, as I couldn’t stomach any more of the subtle sexuality, we reached homeroom where we had Religious Studies.

-Sellwood Whitaker Middle School was a technological blend of the old world and the new.
-The school board decided to split the ratio on automatic to manually operated doors, so while the main doors to enter the building had to be manhandled to keep with the antiquated charm, each door to the classrooms within were fixed with biothermal-genetic monitors that could only be accessed by the teachers and students who were legitimately enrolled in the course.
+KAOS was a technological blend of the old world and the new.
+The school board decided to split the ratio on automatic to manually operated doors, so while the main doors to enter the building had to be manhandled to keep with the antiquated charm, each door to the classrooms, within, were fixed with biothermal-genetic monitors that could only be accessed by the teachers and students who were legitimately enrolled in the course.

-Neil, in feigned chivalry, waved his hand over the walls’ censor to activate the doors’ opening mechanism.
+Neil, in feigned chivalry, waved his hand over the sensor.

 I flashed him the true to form, sardonic, closed mouth smile, while hot panties next to me gave ‘im the cheese and batted her eye lashes.